 Proposed Development Workflow

-We can enable pull requests for the above, to allow for code review before commits are merged into
+- We can enable pull requests to allow for code review before commits are merged into

 git pull git push prod master